Ériu: Family

 Different texts attribute differing personal relationships to Ériu. Ériu's sisters are consistently named as Banba and Fódla, who are members of the Tuatha Dé Danann, and the three sisters share a trio of brothers as husbands.
 In the Banshenchas, Ériu is described as the wife of Cetar, while Banba and Fódla are named as the wives of Etar and Detar, respectively.
 More commonly, she is named as the wife or lover of Mac Gréine ("Son of the Sun"), a grandson of the Dagda, although in the Banshenchas, her husband is simply named Grian ("Sun"). Ériu is also portrayed as the lover of Elatha, a prince of the Fomorians, with whom she produces a son named Bres, and as the mistress of Bres's enemy - the hero Lugh.
 Both Elatha and Ériu are described in some sources as the children of Delbaeth, indicating they may be half-siblings.
-Elsehwere Ériu is named as the daughter of Fiachra, and her mother is named as Ernmas.
-Her foster-father in the Rennes Dindsenchas is named as Codal the Roundbreasted, and it is said that when he fed Ériu on a peak called Benn Codail, it caused the land in Ireland to heave toward the sky, and it would have kept rising until the entire land would have been the peak or otherwise until the sun would have scorched Ériu and the wind pierced her ears.
+Elsewhere Ériu is named as the daughter of Fiachra, and her mother is named as Ernmas.
+Her foster-father in the Rennes Dindsenchas is named as Codal the Roundbreasted, and when he fed Ériu on a peak called Benn Codail, it caused the land in Ireland to heave toward the sky, and it would have kept rising until the entire land would have been the peak or otherwise until the sun would have scorched Ériu and the wind pierced her ears.